 - Avoid trans-fat often found in bought biscuits, crackers, snack foods, fried foods, pastries and other baked goods.

-- Avoid processed meats – e.g. sausages, salami.
+- Limit processed meats – e.g. sausages, salami.
 The World Health Organisation says regular consumption of high quantities of these foods has been shown to cause bowel cancer.
 There isn't enough evidence to say whether there's any increased breast cancer risk.

 - Choose lean cuts of meat, fish and poultry.